-Marilia Kapetanaki is a graphic designer currently based (remotely) in Athens, Greece.
+Marilia Kapetanaki is a graphic designer currently based in Athens, Greece.
 Her design practice focuses on art direction, book design, visual identity, fashion & video.
 Through her process, she aims to structure an aesthetical, poetical, typographical, and grid-system approach.
 For CV, information, collaborations & inquiries get in touch.

 AKALLI Branding, 2019

-Photography Art Direction by George Tsavalos & Marilia Kapetanaki
+Photography by Marilia Kapetanaki & George Tsavalos

 SIROVOLIA Packaging, 2018

 Sirovolia, is the creation of a vision that began in the late 19th century when the hills around the village of Karthiana (Chania, Greece) were still untouched and pristine.
-Olive oil production was a way of life in the village and a memory that remains till today.
+Olive oil production was a way of life in the village and a memory that remains today.
 Starting from the logo and continuous to the visual identity the design was inspired by the natural colors of the landscape and the power of family heritage over the centuries.
-Therefore, each olive oil package captures both the character and the narratives of the place where it was born and matured thought time.
+Therefore, each olive oil package captures both the character and the narratives of the place where it was born and matured through time.

 UN.VEIL Master Thesis, 2019